Tan-Software/.github/profile/README.md

 I'm Tanguy, a freelance fullstack developer, working 100% remotely.

-I develop web and mobile applications for companies looking for a developer capable of handling front-end, back-end, and deployment of their application, while also offering audits and consulting services.
+I develop web and mobile applications for companies looking for a developer capable of handling front-end, back-end, and deployment of their application.
+Also offering audits and consulting services.

 As a project leader in computer systems design, I also provide consulting services to optimize management processes.
 My previous experience as a military group leader enriches my understanding of organizational challenges.